 Fast fashion — the idea that clothing trends change rapidly and so should the stock of retailers — was pioneered by brands like Zara, H&M and Forever 21, and predicated on speedy supply chains and low cost production.

 Now, a little-known Chinese brand named Shein is disrupting the fashion industry by using slick social media campaigns and aggressive promotions on TikTok, Facebook and Instagram to sell ultra low-cost clothing to teens and college-aged consumers throughout the world.
-And it’s doing it primarily through online clicks.
+An

 Exclusive longform investigative journalism, Q&As, news and analysis, and data on Chinese business elites and corporations.
 We publish China scoops you won't find anywhere else.